Last Updated on January 6th, 2020

 Tea Tree Oil for Acne Prone Oily Skin

 If you have oily skin, you need to be careful with what you put on it.
 The aim is to reduce the excess oil production, without disrupting your skin’s natural oils – these keep your skin hydrated and an imbalance of this can lead to even more oil production and damaged skin.
 A facial clay is the best ingredient for this, especially bentonite clay.
-This works to pull toxins and dirt away from the skin’s pores, without stripping it of its natural oil.
+This works to pull toxins away from the skin’s pores, without stripping it of its natural oil.

 For this mask, you’ll need a drop of tea tree oil, 2 teaspoons of Bentonite Clay, and 2 teaspoons of natural yoghurt.
 Mix everything together in a bowl, and add more yoghurt if the mixture is clumpy.
 Apply the mask to a slightly damp face and leave for 20 minutes before wiping off with a cloth.
 You should use this mask once a week for the best results